eadan97/robobo-gazebo-simulator/README.md

 $ roslaunch robobo_gazebo robobo.launch
 ```

 To interact with the model you have the following ROS topics and services.
-These are the same as used in the real Robobo, there is more information here: https://github.com/mintforpeople/robobo-programming/wiki/ROS.
+They are the same ones used in the real Robobo, there is more information here: https://github.com/mintforpeople/robobo-programming/wiki/ROS.

 Topics availables:
 * /\<modelName\>/accel